prototypdigital/tailwindcss-fluid-typography/README.md

 Reference your static font sizes from Tailwind config and copy those.
 Then, add another value in the array to scale between the two values.

-You should check your design and set each typescale size upper and lower end based on the desktop and mobile design sizes.
+You should check your design and set each type scale size upper and lower end based on the desktop and mobile design sizes.
 The plugin will automatically resize between those two sizes within the chosen screen sizes.

 The default screen sizes are `30rem` (480px) and `80rem` (1280px)